 CAR T-Cell Therapy

-Reviewed by: HU Medical Review Board | Last reviewed: May 2023 | Last updated: February 2024
+Reviewed by: HU Medical Review Board | Last reviewed: June 2024 | Last updated: June 2024

 Chimeric antigen receptor (CAR) T-cell therapy is a newer treatment for blood cancer.
 It is a type of immunotherapy that attacks cancer cells directly.1,2

 Not all blood cancers can be treated with CAR T-cell therapy at this time, but the list of cancers it treats is rapidly growing.
 New therapy options are being studied.
 Currently, approved CAR T-cell therapies are available to treat certain forms of blood cancer.
-This includes acute lymphocytic leukemia (ALL), non-Hodgkin lymphoma (NHL), and multiple myeloma.1,2
+This includes certain forms of acute lymphocytic leukemia (ALL), non-Hodgkin lymphoma (NHL), and multiple myeloma.1,2

 The groups of people who can use CAR T-cell therapy are also growing.
 Some CAR T-cell therapies can be used by both adults and children.
 In many cases, CAR T-cell therapy is used specifically for cancers that have returned or not responded to other treatments.1,2